RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

 play: engage
 ```

- ## Homekit Integration
+ ### Homekit Integration

 Please see [B-Hartley Github's](https://github.com/B-Hartley/bruces_homeassistant_config/tree/main/packages/systems/homekit) for some details on how to integrate (SkyQ) media player buttons with HomeKit

+ ## <a name="storagesensor">Storage Sensor</a>

+One sensor is created per SkyQ device with it's value set to the current used space in GB.
+Max GB and percentage used are all provided as attributes of the sensor.